WeRePack/repack-for-woocommerce/README.txt

 2. Shipping notice in WooCommerce Order Overview
 3. Optionally integrates with WooCommerce Coupons
 4. Optionally share your savings and ...
-5. ... get listed as Supporter on WeRePack.org
+5. ... get listed as Community Site on WeRePack.org

 == Changelog ==

+= 1.4.3 =
+* Enh: Tested with WooCommerce 6.8.x
+* Enh: Improves PHP8 support
+* Enh: Various small improvements
+* Fix: Error notice if WooCommerce is deactivated
+* Fix: Extend API call timeout

 = 1.4.2 =
 * Fix: In some edge cases (e.g. deleting orders) the WeRePack ratio can become >100%